Therapeutic Massage - FAQs

 - Relax and de-stress.
 Belly massage is an excellent way to access and relax the nervous system through breath work, changing muscular and fascial holding patterns and simply slowing down and paying attention to all of the amazing things that abdominal organs do for us everyday.
 Swedish massage, cranial sacral work, myofascial releasing, and other forms of bodywork applied to the belly will assist with this process.

+The core muscles have gotten a lot of attention recently in certain movement and exercise programs like yoga, Pilates, martial arts, tai chi, and others.
+What they all refer to is the musculature which wraps our trunk and supports our lower spine and pelvis.
 Holding patterns in the deep core muscles, as well as the superficial muscles of the trunk and spine can make one feel twisted and compressed and often manifests as lower back pain, and a hard impenetrable belly wall which constricts the breath and the general motility of the organs.

+Belly massage definitely helps regulate bowel function, but we have never seen any mishaps on the massage table.
+The work is very gentle and all occurs externally so the amount of stimulation to the nerves that facilitate bowel release will not go haywire while you are receiving belly massage.
 Sometimes gas will be released while receiving this work, but this is much different.
 It is a good idea to just let the gas pass on out.